hanxiang527/hanxiang527/README.md

   - Shopify App-Embed Block development (in my repository)
 - Future goal:
   - Attending a TOEFL test?
-  - Find a high-quality master project
+  - Find a high-quality master project (maybe AI or Data Science)
   - Buy a house with a big open balcony😀